kfsibanyoni/printf/README.md

-C - printf group project
+# ALX Software Engineering Programme: printf group project

+A program for conversting fromatted output in C. The program emulates the C standard library function, 'printf'.